rabbitmq/rabbitmq-server/deps/rabbitmq_web_stomp/README.md

 The most recent version of this plugin requires RabbitMQ `3.7.0` or later.

-Since version `3.7.0` this plugin does not support SockJS anymore.
+Since version `3.7.0` this plugin no longer supports WebSocket emulation with SockJS.
-SockJS URL path was removed.
+The SockJS endpoint is no longer available.

 ## Installation and Binary Builds